Performance of prototype GE1/1 chambers for the CMS muon spectrometer upgrade: Efficiency and Timing Measurements

-The conceived experimental beam-test setup used a similar tracking telescope as developed by RD51 Collaboration~\cite{three}.
-The tracker consists of three organic plastic scintillators S1, S2 and S3, three 10 cm $\times$ 10 cm GEM detectors and a movable aluminum structure (Figure~\ref{fig:Actual_Beam_Setup}).
-The scintillators are used to provide the trigger and, the GEM detectors featuring a strip-based two-dimensional readout plane acts as a tracking system.
-The movable structure provides the support to the entire tracking as well as to triggering system and also enables the translations in $\phi$ and $\eta$ directions to allow the beam alignment with different GE1/1 readout sectors.
-The test beam setups used in various earlier test campaigns can be found in \cite{three, four, five}.
+The test setup, shown in Figure~\ref{fig:Actual_Beam_Setup}, consists of a scintillator hodoscope for triggering, a GEM tracking system to reconstruct the muon trajectory, and the GE1/1 chamber under test.
+A movable aluminum support structure enables translations in $\phi$ and $\eta$ directions to allow beam alignment with different GE1/1 readout sectors.
+The test beam setups used in earlier test campaigns can be found in~\cite{three, four, five}.

+The trigger counters S1, S2, and S3 are organic plastic scintillators with discriminated outputs.
+A trigger is formed from their triple-coincidence.

+The tracking telescope, developed by the RD51 Collaboration~\cite{three}, consists of three 10 cm $\times$ 10 cm GEM detectors with strip-based two-dimensional readout planes.
+The GE1$\slash$1 chambers are aligned perpendicular to the direction of the muon beam and placed downstream of the tracking telescope.
+The chambers are shielded with aluminum and copper clad foils to reduce the noise level to below that of the expected signals.